 Please Join Us!

-Consider this your invitation to attend the 6th Annual River Cities I-O Psychology Conference in beautiful Chattanooga, TN on October 22 and 23, 2010.
-This conference is organized and sponsored by the Masters of Science program in Industrial-Organizational Psychology and the Department of Psychology at The University of Tennessee at Chattanooga.
+We are pleased to invite you to attend the 7th Annual River Cities I-O Psychology Conference in beautiful Chattanooga, on October 14th-15th, 2011.
+The conference is sponsored by the Masters program in Industrial-Organizational Psychology and the Department of Psychology at the University of Tennessee at Chattanooga.

-The focus of this year’s conference is on balancing work and nonwork life with a particular focus on occupational health and well-being within organizations.
-Topics of interest include traditional areas of Industrial-Organizational Psychology such as employee selection, job analysis, training, organizational behavior, compensation, and motivation, as well as areas that have been under-represented in I-O, such as occupational health psychology, translational research, sport psychology, and psychology and the law.
+The focus of this year’s conference is on the application and benefit of applied psychology in difficult economic times.
+Topics of interest include traditional areas of Industrial-Organizational Psychology such as employee selection, job analysis, training, organizational behavior, compensation, and motivation, as well as areas that have been under-represented in I-O, such as occupational health psychology, translational research, sport psychology, forensic psychology, and behavioral finance.

-At any time, if you have questions please contact Bart Weathington at Bart-Weathington@utc.edu.
-The conference will take place on the evening of Friday, October 22nd and the full day of Saturday, October 23rd, 2010.
+The conference will take place from Friday afternoon, October 14th to Saturday, October 15th of 2011.
 It is being held at The University of Tennessee at Chattanooga in Chattanooga, Tennessee.

-To display posters this year we will be using wire display stands.
+Posters will be displayed on wire display stands.
 As a general guide, your poster should have no problem fitting these stands if it is approximately 3 feet by 3 feet in dimension (it can go a little longer in length if you don't mind it hanging off the side a bit).
-Printed posters can easily be attached to the wire mesh with paper or "gator" type clips, or tape, but please come prepared with some sort of attachment technique.
+Printed posters can easily be attached to the wire mesh with paper or "gator" type clips, or tape, but please come prepared with some sort of attachment technique/device.

 Presentations at this year’s RCIO Conference are scheduled to last 50 minutes including a time for Q&A. Each room will be equipped with a projector, screen, laptop computer, and internet connectivity.
-If other equipment will be needed, please specify in comments box.
-Presentation submissions should include names and affiliations of all presenters as well as a title and short summary of the proposed session.
+If other equipment will be needed, please specify in comments box in the registration form.

-Registration is necessary for any and all Saturday (10/23) conference events.
-You may register for RCIO 2010 in two ways.
+Registration is necessary for any and all primary conferenc events on Saturday.
+You may register for RCIO 2011 in two ways.
 First, you can register online with a credit card or PayPal account.
 To do this, please follow these steps:

 1) Complete our online registration form (click here)